MidHunterX/Project-Launcher/README.md

 ### Per-Project Logic Overriding

 Use the following overrides in `.run_env` for more granular customization.

+These can also be used to extend support for new technologies as well.

 Add `#!/usr/bin/env bash` at the top of the file to make it play nice with LSP.